Thank you to all the delegates and speakers who attended our very successful ‘Keeping Fathers in the Frame’ conference on Friday 9th June.

 Our current grant funding round has now closed for Expression of Interest application forms.
 Thank you to all the projects who applied.

-Our next funding round will launch in Spring 2018.
+Our next funding round will launch in Spring 2019, with funding for successful applicants starting in January 2020.

 Our conference ‘Keeping Fathers in the Frame’ is being held on Friday 9th June at Hallmark Hotel, Gloucester.